 Mojave Maxine Emergence Contest

-The East coast has Punxsutawney Phil and Groundhog Day to let them know when they can expect spring.
+The East Coast has Punxsutawney Phil and Groundhog Day to let them know when they can expect spring.
 California has Mojave Maxine, the desert tortoise, to signify that warmer weather is on the way.

-Who is Mojave Maxine?
 Mojave Maxine is a desert tortoise that lives at The Living Desert Zoo and Gardens in Palm Desert, California.
 Maxine and her tortoise roommates typically enter brumation around Thanksgiving.
 Brumation is how desert tortoises and other desert reptiles survive the cold winters – they sleep through them in their insulated, underground burrows.

 Enter the Contest: Students (grades K-12) in San Bernardino, Imperial, and Riverside counties have the opportunity to guess when Mojave Maxine will emerge from brumation in the spring.
 The student whose guess is closest to the date and time when Maxine emerges from her burrow for the first time this spring will win the contest prize.
 In the event that two guesses are equally close, the winner will be the student who submitted their guess first.